 How did the Insurance Services Office come under the control of Verisk?
 A November 2009 SEC filing states:

-In its 2008 prospectus to potential investors, Verisk, which was really the ISO since Verisk was just a made-up name for the of the previously privately held ISO, indicated the breath of the risk analysis it provides to insurance companies:
+In its 2008 prospectus to potential investors, Verisk, which was really just the ISO since “Verisk” was simply a new name for the management of the organization, indicated the breath of the risk analysis it provides to insurance companies:

-Decision Analytics: We provide solutions in each of the four processes of the Verisk Risk Analysis Framework by combining algorithms and analytic methods, which incorporate our proprietary data.
-Our unique data sets include approximately 600 million P&C insurance claims, historic natural catastrophe data covering more than 50 countries, data from more than 13 million applications for mortgage loans and over 300 million U.S. criminal records.
 Customers integrate our solutions into their models, formulas or underwriting criteria to predict potential loss events, ranging from hurricanes and earthquakes to unanticipated healthcare claims.
 We are a leading developer of catastrophe and extreme event models and offer solutions covering natural and man-made risks, including acts of terrorism.
 We also develop solutions that allow customers to quantify costs after loss events occur.
-Our fraud solutions include data on claim histories, analysis of mortgage applications to identify misinformation, analysis of claims to find emerging patterns of fraud and identification of suspicious claims in the insurance, healthcare and mortgage sectors.
+Our fraud solutions include data on claim histories, analysis of mortgage applications to identify misinformation, analysis of claims to find emerging patterns of fraud and identification of suspicious claims in the insurance, healthcare and mortgage sectors.’

-It is no wonder that businesses that have been denied claims of lost income from COVID-19 want to see what the internal ISO documents say about their policies being interpreted to cover for their losses and then the effect of the virus exclusions written by the ISO.
+It’s no wonder that businesses that have been denied claims of lost income from COVID-19 want to see what ISO’s internal documents say about their policies being interpreted to cover for their losses and then the effect of the virus exclusions written by the ISO.
 The insurance companies are vigorously fighting against this ISO disclosure in the same manner tobacco companies in cigarette litigation fought against internal memos suggesting that cigarette smoking was addictive.

-One recently filed business interruption lawsuit2 directly sued the ISO claiming that it conspired with the insurance company and the American Association of Insurance Services to misrepresent to regulators the coverages caused by a virus and the impact of the virus circulars:
+One business interruption lawsuit filed in 20202 directly sued the ISO claiming that it conspired with the insurance company and the American Association of Insurance Services to misrepresent to regulators the coverages caused by a virus and the impact of the virus circulars:

 316. Defendants made such false representations with knowledge of the truth and/or reckless and/or negligent disregard and intent that the Insureds and/or the NJ DOI and other regulators would rely upon the statements thereof.

-It has been nearly a year since we first started into this COVID mess.
+It’s been three years since COVID-19 hit the United States.
 Yet, the subsequent COVID business interruption litigation is pretty common to my prior insurance catastrophe litigation experiences.
-The insurance companies through their attorneys and publicists are saying the same things they did fifteen years in the Hurricane Katrina slab litigation:
+The insurance companies through their attorneys and publicists are saying the same things they did fifteen years ago in the Hurricane Katrina slab litigation:

 1. People and businesses are claiming too much and that the losses are not covered.